flutter/website/src/development/ui/advanced/typography.md

 ---

-[_Typography_][] covers the style and appearance of type or fonts; it specifies how heavy the font is, the slant of the font, the spacing between the letters, and other visual aspects of the text.
+[_Typography_][] covers the style and appearance of type or fonts: it specifies how heavy the font is, the slant of the font, the spacing between the letters, and other visual aspects of the text.

 All fonts are _not_ created the same.
-Fonts are a huge topic and beyond the scope of this site, however this page discusses Flutter's support for variable and static fonts.
+Fonts are a huge topic and beyond the scope of this site, however, this page discusses Flutter's support for variable and static fonts.